Ecwid/ecwid-api-docs/README.md

 #Changelog

+##July 8, 2015
+- Added description of how to use Ecwid oAuth in self hosted web apps, e.g. CMS plugins.
+- Introduced hosted app details pages in Ecwid Control Panel.

 ##June 14, 2015
 - Added handling fee options to the "Store profile" and "Orders" endpoints
 - Improved behavior of hidden product attributes in responses from "Products" endpoints